Private Internet Access Review 2026: A Solid, Affordable Service

 • Advanced Kill Switch: Blocks all internet traffic unless you’re connected to the VPN.

-Split tunneling
+4. Split tunneling

-You might use split tunneling if you don’t want an app to be slowed down by a VPN and you aren’t worried about security or privacy within that app.
 For example, you might allow an online video game to bypass the VPN connection so you can maintain fast speeds while gaming.
 In the meantime, your other online activities remain private and secure.

-Encryption
+5. Encryption

-PIA lets you choose between AES-128 or AES-256 encryption.
+PIA lets you choose between AES-128-GCM or AES-256-GCM encryption.
 These are some of the strongest encryption algorithms available and are widely used by organizations worldwide.
-You can find the encryption options in the Protocols tab of the app settings within the OpenVPN protocol section.

-VPN protocol
+6. VPN protocol

 PIA offers multiple VPN protocols to help ensure your security while maintaining high levels of transparency.
 This includes the open-source WireGuard and OpenVPN protocols, as well as IKEv2/IPsec.
-You can find the available protocols in your app settings in the Protocols tab.

 We didn't see IKEv2/IPsec in our PIA Windows app, but it was available in the iOS app.

-Identity Guard
+7. Identity Guard

 Selecting the Identity Guard tab brings you to a breach monitoring page on the PIA website.
 Here, you can enter an email address and PIA will check to see whether it’s been exposed.

-Smart DNS
+8. Smart DNS

 You can find Smart DNS options in your online account in the Smart DNS tab.

-Note that Smart DNS won’t give your device a secure VPN connection, but it can change your device’s virtual location.
+Smart DNS won’t give your device a secure VPN connection, but it can change your device’s virtual location.
 For example, you can choose locations in the U.S., Japan, Germany, the U.K., and the Netherlands.
 This can be helpful for accessing regional streaming content.

-Multi-Hop
+9. Multi-Hop

 Multi-Hop is designed to offer more security with your connection by offering another layer of encryption.
 You can also hide that you’re using a VPN, which is called obfuscating your connection.

-The PIA Multi-Hop feature offers the Shadowsocks and SOCKS5 proxies.
+The PIA Multi-Hop feature offers Shadowsocks and SOCKS5 proxies.
 SOCKS5 proxy servers, which include Shadowsocks, are designed to mask your true IP address by routing you through a server with a different IP address.
 They aren’t as secure or private as VPNs, but they can offer an additional layer of anonymity.

-MACE
+10. MACE

-Note that MACE only seems to work if you turn it on and also connect to the VPN.
+MACE only seems to work if you turn it on and also connect to the VPN.
 We found that turning on MACE but not connecting to the VPN wouldn’t get rid of any ads.

-We conducted a speed test, DNS leak test, and WebRTC leak test to see how PIA VPN performed with maintaining reasonable internet speeds and overall privacy.
+We conducted speed tests and leak tests to see how PIA VPN performed with maintaining reasonable internet speeds and overall privacy.

 We also tested whether PIA could unblock different Netflix content libraries.

-These tests were run using the PIA VPN Windows app on a desktop PC running Windows 10 from a physical location in the U.S.
+These tests were run using the PIA Windows app on a laptop running Windows 11 from a physical location in the U.S.

 Speed tests